Management & Organizations

 MORS 311Total Rewards & Performance Management1

 Note: MORS majors who choose the human resource management concentration are not permitted to declare the HR minor.
 Other MORS majors will need to replace the MORS 201 and MORS 202 minor requirements with an additional two elective courses that complement the study of HR, so that the minor course total remains five.
-Students should consult their faculty academic adviser for approval of substitute courses.
+MORS majors should consult their faculty academic adviser for approval of substitute courses.
+MORS 220, MORS 221, MORS 222 and MORS 299 are HR-related courses that students should first consider as substitutions.
+Note: MORS 299 can be taken as a summer course with a MORS professor or an abroad internship course that has an 1.0 credit academic experience supervised by a professor.
+It must be a human resource management internship to count for the minor.

 Drawing upon their professional and liberal education, Freeman College of Management students will be able to collaboratively create positive societal impacts through: